 But, dude, as far as continuity issues go, I read superhero comics; so this isn't even, like, hard.
 So let's deal with the actual Halloween sequel that was made—which, yes, is probably a more likeable movie than Halloween, as so many of them are.

 And it really is basically Halloween H20, just without Halloween II to inform it and adding another twenty years to the gap.
 (Oddly, there's a case to be made that Halloween '18 is just as much an adaptation of Halloween 5's poster tagline, which wasn't actually reflected in Halloween 5's story: "Michael lives...
 AND THIS TIME THEY'RE READY!")
 Anyway, as you might recall, on the night before Halloween 1978, the murderous Michael Myers escaped from a mental institution, and bore down hard upon his hometown of Haddonfield, IL, going on a killing spree that left five dead, mostly by kitchen knife.
 The one who got away was Laurie Strode, who never forgot that night, and has spent her entire life preparing for the possibility—the inevitability—that Michael Myers would return for her.
-Except, that is, for the parts where she was married (twice) and bore a daughter, Karen, who grew up resentful of her mother's paranoia, and, not long after breaking free of Laurie's overbearing momomania, bore a daughter of her own, Allyson, herself now the age Laurie was back in 1978.
-Though living so close that you could, if you wanted, run through the woods from Karen and Allyson's neighborhood to the survivalist bunker Laurie's built on the outskirts of town, Karen has practically cut all ties with her mother; it's only thanks to Allyson's desire to have Laurie in her life that they even see her at all.
+Except, that is, for the parts where she was married (twice) and bore a daughter.
+That's Karen, who grew up resentful of her mother's paranoia, and who, not long after breaking free of Laurie's overbearing momomania, bore a daughter of her own, Allyson, herself now the age Laurie was back in 1978.
+Though living so close to one another that you could, if you wanted, run through the woods from Karen and Allyson's neighborhood to the survivalist bunker Laurie's built on the outskirts of town, Karen has practically cut all ties with her mother; it's only thanks to Allyson's desire to have Laurie in her life that they even see her at all.

 But, of course, the whole family's bound to get a lot closer soon enough, with a surprising (almost galling) magnanimity on Laurie's behalf—I don't know how she managed not to gloat right in their stupid, complacent faces that she knew they were living inside a slasher movie all along, ha ha—when Michael Myers, at long last, once again escapes the asylum they threw him in, and comes back to finish the job he started so many years ago.